skaman82/PowerPuck-mini/README.md

 # PowerPuck-mini
-2S Li-Ion power system for FPV goggles (allows the use of full capacity potential of li-ion cells)
+2S Li-Ion power system for FPV goggles (allows the use of full capacity potential of li-ion cells).
+This is the second version whitch is much easier to build compaired to V1.

 # Features:
 • 9V Step-Up from a 2S source <br>